© Crown copyright 2021

 Impact of coronavirus (COVID-19)

-If the local authority cannot hold face-to-face holiday clubs as a result of coronavirus (COVID-19), the local authority may operate flexibly to ensure that eligible children still receive the type of support detailed in the aims of the programme.
+Under the terms of the grant determination, if the local authority cannot hold face-to-face holiday clubs as a result of COVID-19 restrictions, the local authority may operate flexibly to ensure that eligible children still receive the type of support detailed in the aims of the programme.

-Our programme implementation team will work with local authorities to keep them up to date on the impact of changes as the programme progresses.
+Childcare Works and DfE will also work with local authorities to keep them up to date on the impact of any future coronavirus measures as the programme progresses.